Sixty-miler: Off-course and aground

 On 24 March 1905, the Bellambi Coal Company's sixty-miler, Marjorie, ran aground—at night and at high tide—on the reef known as "The Merries", at the north end of "Cronulla beach"—actually north of Wanda Beach on Bate Bay.
 Fishermen at the nearby locality of Boat Harbour were surprised to see a ship heading straight for the land but their attempts to alert the ship failed.
 The ship was stranded but not taking water; it could not free itself by putting its engine in reverse.
 By low water, it was possible to walk almost all the way around the vessel on the rocks.
 Fortunately, the sea was exceptionally calm and the ship sat on the rocks "as if in a dock".
 Four gangs of 'coal lumpers' were brought, by the sixty-miler Bellambi, to jettison the cargo manually, to lighten the ship for refloating.
 She was floated off but had some damage.

 Colo was en route from Catherine Hill Bay to Shea's Creek on Botany Bay, with defective steering gear, when she bumped over submerged rocks between Norah Head and the entrance of Tuggerah Lake, at 2:30 a.m. on 20 October 1906, and then drifted broadside onto the beach.
 Her crew was taken off by a passing sixty-miler, Alice, but the ship was lodged fast, submerged at the stern.
 Salvage operations were able to recover machinery from the ship including its boiler.

-In March 1909, Wallsend bound for Wollongong, ran onto the Bellambi Reef, during a rain squall.
+In March 1909, Wallsend bound for Wollongong, ran onto Bellambi Reef, during a rain squall.
 Putting the engines into reverse stripped the blades from her propeller, and most of the crew abandoned the ship.
 When the tide rose, the ship floated off by herself, with only her captain and mate aboard; the other crew then reboarded the ship.
 She was not making more water than the pumps could handle, but her propeller was destroyed and her bottom plates crumpled and extensively damaged.
 She was towed to Sydney.
 There were differing accounts of whether or not the Wollongong light could be seen—indicating a safe distance from the reef—when the ship struck the reef.

-Also bound for Wollongong, in March 1916, Herga too hit the Bellambi Reef; she was extensively damaged and lost one propeller blade, but was not leaking and was able to return to port.
+In January 1912, Mount Kembla, owned by Mount Kembla Coal & Oil Company was bound for Wollongong.
+At night and under the control of her chief officer, she ran into Bellambi Reef.
+She had been able to reverse her engine, struck the reef gently, and was not making water.
+After two and a half hours being stranded, she floated off on the rising tide, and continued to Wollongong.
+She took on a cargo of coal for Sydney.
+Once at that port, a survey found some damaged plates.
+Also bound for Wollongong, in March 1916, Herga too hit Bellambi Reef; she was extensively damaged and lost one propeller blade, but was not leaking and was able to return to port.